API Reference

 generate_baseline_policies(::AbstractBenchmark) -> NamedTuple or Tuple

 Return named baseline policies for the benchmark.
 Each policy is a callable.
+The calling convention matches the target_policy signature for the benchmark category:

-• For dynamic benchmarks: signature (env) -> Vector{DataSample} (full trajectory).
+• Dynamic: (env) -> Vector{DataSample} (full trajectory rollout)

 source